-Poor hair hygiene in your child can cause problems like dandruff, lice, and other infections in the scalp.
-Your child can get these when playing with his/her friends in the playground or even contract it from another child in his surrounding.
-To avoid these infections, your child should be taught to take care of his/her hair and scalp.
+Poor hair hygiene in your child can cause problems like dandruff, lice, and infections of the scalp.
+Your child can get these when playing with his/her friends or other kids in his/her surroundings.
+To avoid this, your child should be taught to take care of his/her hair and scalp.

-- Wash your child’s hair at least two times in a week to keep the hair grease and dirt free.
+- Wash your child’s hair at least two times in a week to keep the hair free from grease and dirt.

-- Assist your child on how to wash the scalp thoroughly with shampoo and rinse with water.
+- When your child is old enough to wash his/her hair, supervise or assist him/her in applying the shampoo and rinsing with water.